Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Monte Carlo estimates and the joint KL-divergence

+\paragraph{Extended supervised loss} The first is a loss definition that can be used to perform what we call \emph{extended supervised training}, and will be important for the calculation of a goodness-of-fit as described in Section \ref{sec:goodness_of_fit}.
+It is a sample-based application of the tractable parts in eq. \ref{eq:last_semisupervised}: the ELBO-like term and the supervised part $\mathcal{S}(\varphi)$:

-The true observed labels are denoted by $z_{o,i}$ and samples from $q_\phi$ are denoted by $\cancel{z_{o,i,\phi}}$ where the dash again denotes the gradient is not propagated.
-The motivation to make the gradient of $\mathrm{ln}(\mathcal{P}_t(\cancel{z_{o,i,\phi}},x_i))$ with respect to $\phi$ vanish and drop it along $\cancel{\mathcal{R}}$ comes from the fact that it is intractable in this particular choice of surrogate loss.
-If previously the other choice for the surrogate loss had been made, the samples $\cancel{z_{o,i,\phi}}$ would be replaced by the true labels $z_{o,i}$ and the term would be constant, i.e. have a vanishing gradient, automatically.
-Not propagating the gradient with respect to $\phi$ via $\cancel{z_{o,i,\phi}}$ also separates the first sum in eq. \ref{eq:extsupervised_loss} from the second sum with respect to the parameters $\phi$.
-Instead of training the extended supervised loss in one training run, one can also choose to first train the supervised part, i.e. the second sum, and only later train the rest.
+We again add a constraint term $C(\theta, \phi, \varphi, \psi)$ similar to the VAE loss to potentially improve the identifiability of the unsupervised dimensions $z_u$.
+The true observed labels are denoted by $z_{o,i}$, samples from $\widetilde{q}_\varphi(z_o;x)$ are denoted by $\widetilde{z_o}_{,i,\varphi}$.
+The symbol $\sim$ indicates that the gradient is not propagated in order to decouple the supervised part during training.
+If the other surrogate term $\mathrm{Surrogate}_{\mathrm{KL},1}$ (eq. \ref{eq:surrogate_kl1}) had been used, this decoupling would have happened automatically.
+Because the supervised training is effectively decoupled, one can also choose to first train the supervised part $\mathcal{L}_{\mathrm{supervised}}$, and only later train the rest.
 An extended supervised training can therefore always be started with an already finished supervised model and can be viewed as an add-on to it.

 \paragraph{Semi-supervised learning}